solana-labs/solana/docs/src/developing/deployed-programs/developing-rust.md

 features = []
 ```

-Solana Rust programs may depend directly on each other in order to gain access
+Safecoin Rust programs may depend directly on each other in order to gain access
 to instruction helpers when making [cross-program
 invocations](developing/../../programming-model/calling-between-programs.md#cross-program-invocations).
 When doing so it's important to not pull in the dependent program's entrypoint